 They should never feel bored.

-They should feel carried through the celebration.
+They should feel carried through the experience.

 Music plays an important role in this process, but music alone cannot create energy.